 Strontium and samarium.
 Given by injection, these radioactive substances are absorbed near the area of bone pain.
 The radiation that is released helps relieve the pain, probably by causing the tumor in the bone to shrink.

 Radium-223.
 Radium-223 dichloride (Xofigo) is a radioactive substance that is naturally attracted to areas of high bone turnover (areas where bone is being destroyed and replaced more than normal).
 Radium-223 delivers radiation directly to tumors found in the bone, limiting damage to health tissue.
-According to the results of a clinical trial published in 2013, treatment with radium-223 not only reduced bone-related complications, but also improved survival (see the section below about castration-resistant prostate cancer for more information).
+According to the results of a clinical trial published in 2013, treatment with radium-223 reduced bone-related complications and improved survival.
+See the section below about castration-resistant prostate cancer for more information.

 Bone-modifying drugs.
-Prostate cancer that has spread to the bone or hormone therapy for prostate cancer can weaken a patient’s bones and lead to bone pain and an increased risk of fractures (breaks).
-Therefore, bone-modifying drugs like zoledronic acid (Zometa) or denosumab (Prolia) may be given to men diagnosed with metastatic castration-resistant prostate cancer to help reduce bone complications (such as pain, fracture, and need for surgery).
+Prostate cancer that has spread to the bone or hormone therapy for prostate cancer can weaken a patient’s bones and lead to bone pain and an increased risk of breaks known as fractures.
+Therefore, bone-modifying drugs like denosumab (Prolia) and zoledronic acid (Zometa), may be given to men diagnosed with metastatic castration-resistant prostate cancer to help reduce bone complications, such as pain, fracture, and need for surgery.
 Some men taking hormone therapy may also be given a bone-modifying drug less frequently and at a lower dose to promote bone health.

 A possible condition associated with bone-modifying drugs is osteonecrosis of the jaw.
 It is an uncommon but serious condition.
 The symptoms of osteonecrosis of the jaw include pain, swelling, and infection of the jaw; loose teeth; and exposed bone.